Help Us Help You

 - We are still providing our emergency service for our registered clients at the Saffron Walden Veterinary Hospital.

 Payment For Services

-We are now CARD ONLY and are not accepting cash payments.
+We prefer card payments where possible and are not accepting cash payments.
 The contactless limit has been raised to £45.

 Some procedures will require payment before being undertaken.